About Cloud Nine Doodles

 We began raising Doodles in 2015, but we have been raising or assisting in the breeding of puppies for over 35 years.
+We breed some of the most unique and special Doodle breeds and look forward to helping you find a puppy who will fill your heart with love and joy.
+Love is born here.

 Our Story